Dominating Sets in Intersection Graphs of Finite Groups: Intersection complexes

 Let $G$ be a finite group.
 For a proper non-trivial subgroup $H$ of $G$, we denote by $V(G)_{\geq H}$ the set of proper subgroups of $G$ containing $H$.
 Similarly, $V(G)_{\leq H}$ is the set non-trivial subgroups of $G$ contained by $H$.
-In poset terminology $V(G)_{\geq H}$ and $V(G)_{\leq H}$ are called \emph{cones} and it is a standard fact that they are contractible.
 Consider the following collections:

-Observe that $A$ is an upward closed contractible covering of $V(G)$ considered as a poset under set theoretical inclusion and $M$ is a downward closed contractible covering.
-Therefore, by Lemma~\ref{lem:nerve} $\mathcal{N}(A), \mathcal{N}(M)$, and the order complex of proper non-trivial subgroups of $G$ share the same homotopy type.
+Since $A$ is an upward closed contractible covering of $V(G)$ considered as a poset under set theoretical inclusion and $M$ is a downward closed contractible covering, by Lemma~\ref{lem:nerve} $\mathcal{N}(A), \mathcal{N}(M)$, and the order complex of proper non-trivial subgroups of $G$ share the same homotopy type.
 Recall that the Frattini subgroup $\Phi(G)$ of $G$ is the intersection of all maximal subgroups of $G$.

 \begin{thm} Let $G$ be a finite group.
 Then \begin{enumerate}[(i)] \item $\Phi(G)\neq 1$ if and only if $\mathcal{N}(M)$ is a simplex. \item $\gamma(G)=1$ if and only if $\mathcal{N}(A)$ is a simplex. \end{enumerate} \end{thm}